 Launched in 2011 by the AGBU Youth Paris group who were motivated to give back to their homeland, the program runs each summer for 4-weeks.
 30 participants live in a designated village in Armenia, focus on a reconstruction project and lead sessions with local children to educate them on healthcare and hygiene.
 Aptly named, Arménie Terre de Vie means Armenia, the land of life, as along the way, participants form irreplaceable bonds with one another, the people of Armenia and the country.

-This summer, participants will travel to Sarigyugh to continue their work in the kindergarten there, initiated in 2022.
-In addition, they will engage in educational activities with local children, hold sessions on healthcare best practices and distribute basic needs packages in the region.
-The volunteers earn a total of 200 hours of community service during the program and are presented with a certificate.
+In July 2023, participants traveled to Sarigyugh to continue their work in the kindergarten there, initiated in 2022.
+In addition, they engaged in educational activities with local children, held sessions on healthcare best practices, and distributed basic needs packages in the region.

 To finance the projects each summer, participants engage in pre-arrival fundraising efforts through crowdsourcing.

 Volunteers must be aged from 18 to 30 years old, and speak English, French or Armenian.
-All participants old and must be available during the entire duration of the program and are expected to work in advance of their trip to promote and crowdfund for that year's efforts.
+All participants must be available during the entire duration of the program and are expected to work in advance of their trip to promote and crowdfund for that year's efforts.

-Volunteers must pledge to raise at least 500 Euro in support of the work effort for the season.
+Volunteers must pledge to raise at least 500 Euro/Dollar in support of the work effort for the season.
 The overall fundraising goal each for the cohort is based on the projects selected.

 *In addition to fundraising, participants are expected to cover their airfare and certain meals during their stay.
 See Travel and Accommodations section.